t-richards/mausberry-switch/doc/building.md

 # Building & packaging from source

-This guide covers compiliation and package assembly for Debian 7 "Wheezy", and Debian 8 "Jessie" only.
+This guide covers compilation and package assembly for Debian 7 "Wheezy", and Debian 8 "Jessie" only.
 Other distributions are not officially supported.

 # Requirements